All Episodes

 Yes, it was on your program with William Thomas.

-You have what may be a little bit of a different, I mean there's all kinds, theories abound.
+You have what may be a little bit of a different, I mean, there's all kinds, theories abound.

-From inoculations to bio-warfare tests to you name it, people are talking about it.
+Theories about what they are abound, from inoculations to biowarfare tests to, you name it, people are talking about it.

 But you've got kind of a different take on what it might be, don't you?